 Today we have a new comer to the GR tech labs.
-Performance Designed Products has drawn the gate on their Afterglow Universal Wireless (Blue) headphones.
-The unit is quite versatile and plays nice with your PC, Xbox 360, Playstation 3 as well as mobile devices such as tablets and Smartphones.
+Performance Designed Products has drawn the gate on their Afterglow AG 9 Universal Wireless (Blue) headphones.
+This PDP Afterglow unit is quite versatile and plays nice with your PC, Xbox One, Xbox 360, Playstation 3 (also you can count this as best Xbox One headset) as well as mobile devices such as tablets and Smartphones.
 There is a retractable mic inside the left earpiece for voice chat and phones calls.
-So on the audio yardstick, how does the PDP’s Afterglow Universal Wireless headset measure up to our other wireless cans?
+So on the audio yardstick, how does the PDP’s Afterglow AG 9 Universal Wireless headset measure up to our other wireless cans?

-Once it’s all setup, the Afterglow Wireless headphones work pretty darn good.
+Once it’s all setup, the PDP Afterglow Wireless headphones work pretty darn good.
 They are lightweight with ample padding and nice expandable padded strap.
 Power the unit on by pressing the mic mute button on the left earpiece.
 Hold this button until the illumination dies and the unit is powered off.
 The two dials for game volume and voice chat communication sound are both easy to and work well.
-These are stereo cans.
+These are stereo cans, so no surround sound.
 So while the audio is quite good over the 50mm Neodymium drivers.
 It doesn’t compare to the 7.1 surround of the Astro Gaming A50.
 But regardless, the bass is full and rich, highs and midrange sounds are also nice on the ears upon playback.
-The audio overall is rich and pleasant in games, movies and music.
+Although it’s not a surround sound gaming headset, the audio overall is rich and pleasant in games, movies, and music.
 There is even a mode switch button like that found on the Skullcandy PLYR2 and the A50 set.
 There are three different modes in all one for each of the aforementioned media types.
 Again, we have no concrete documentation on the exact supported range but it is similar to the Skullcandy PLYR2 and outdistances the A50 with no breakup in communication on both the mic and audio playback.

 The biggest issue with the Afterglow Wireless is in their PC use.
 The signal was lost a few times and this was not the wireless signal, either.
 I could plug the 3.5mm cord in for direct connection and the sound would still be absent unless I restarted.
 So switching between various playback devices on PC is severely hampered if restart is required in most cases.
 What if you’re in the middle of a game or work.
 Lame!